We may earn a commission when you buy through links in our articles. Learn more.

 Jack-of-all-trades Lego storage

 With roots in the charmingly old-fashioned drinks trolley, rolling organizers are a great option, in that they’re equally suited to high-end home Lego workshop spaces and kid’s play spaces alike.
 It’s a fairly simple proposition; you get a selection of drawers in a frame on wheels.
-There’s plenty of choice out there, but the Hobby Craft Rolling Organizer (9 drawer) hits a solid balance of quality and affordability.
+There’s plenty of choice out there, but these Rolling Organizers hit a solid balance of quality and affordability.

 Younger builders might simply use a rolling organizer as a piece of furniture for mixed parts, that can sit against the walls and be pulled out for play.
 Take your Lego more seriously?
 These deliver a superb option for your Lego building workshop, largely as some extra ‘desk space’.